Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-makes-the-world-go-round.md

 }
 ```

-There are only two world emoji's left, so we split our animation in two, and set our content!
+There are only two world emojis left, so we split our animation in two and set our content!

-That's it, CSS can make the world go round!
+That's it.
+CSS can make the world go round!

 View this demo on Codepen.